AET-DevOps25/team-devoops/server/user/README.md

 docker remove user-service
 ```

-The application will be available at `http://localhost:8083`.
+The application will be available at `http://localhost:8083` and `http://localhost:8083/user`.